kbevers/proj.4/docs/source/operations/transformations/lschelmert.rst

 \

-The signal from Least Squares Collocation is added to the tranformed point.
+The signal from Least Squares Collocation is added to the transformed point.
 The location is called predicted point.

 \